 The Melbourne Clog Waltz was preserved in the New Zealand Highland dance repertoire.
 It is not commonly danced now, but is documented and recorded.
 This was first noted as being danced in Crookwell, NSW and Geelong, Victoria in 1917.
 Shirley Andrews, the pioneer of dance collecting in Australia, was given the handwritten instructions for the dance from a dance teacher which seem to date from the 1880s.

-Although the clog tradition is largely lost in Australia, fortunately, a wealth tunes have been collected by folklorists and much information can be drawn from these sources.
+Although the clog dancing tradition is largely lost in Australia, fortunately a wealth of tunes have been collected by folklorists and much information can be drawn from these sources.
 There are a handful of people who know some English clog dances and it would be wonderful to share and appreciate these dances before they are forgotten completely.
 Over the last few years we have presented a few of the dances at the National Folk Festival in Canberra, notably in conjunction with the Settler’s Session where many of the collected step-dance tunes are played.

 Music for Clog Dances.

 Source: Meredith, J., & Anderson, H. (1968).
 Folk songs of Australia and the men and women who sang them.
 Sydney: Ure Smith.